 The avid golfer in your family will love the opportunities to tee off in Phoenix.
 There are dozens of public and private golf clubs throughout the Phoenix metropolitan area.
 Nestled at the foot of Arizona’s desert mountains is a breathtaking landscape of luxury country club resorts and lush green courses.

 Enjoy scenic views while you golf at clubs open to the public, like We-Ko-Pa Golf Club or Troon North Golf Club.
 Have a good time with a day pass or stay at the We-Ko-Pa Casino Resort as well.
 Both clubs have restaurants that the public can visit, as well as shops and practice facilities.
+There are also several resorts in Scottsdale with golf courses that families will love.

 7. Head to the waterparks